kumahq/kuma/docs/cmd/kumactl/kumactl.md

 ### Options

 ```
+      --api-timeout duration   the timeout for api calls.
+It includes connection time, any redirects, and reading the response body.
+A timeout of zero means no timeout (default 1m0s)
       --config-file string     path to the configuration file to use
   -h, --help                   help for kumactl
       --log-level string       log level: one of off|info|debug (default "off")
   -m, --mesh string            mesh to use (default "default")
       --no-config              if set no config file and config directory will be created
 ```

 ### SEE ALSO